kxdang/kiendang/data/blog/automate-all-the-things.md

 4. **Door alerts from Google speakers**

-- It triggers only at night.
-It's my cheapo alarm system
+- It triggers only at night, it's my cheapo alarm system
 - Garage door notifications when its left open for more than 5 minutes, it automatically sends me a notification every minute to check and close the door

 Now this is all great, especially when you're home as Home Assistant runs locally, but if you need to be outside your network, you won't get any notifications.
-To solve this, I installed the Tailscale plugin on Home Assitant which creates a free VPN and I simply enable my Tailscale on my phone while I'm away and now I can receive notifications as if I was at home.
+To solve this, I installed the Tailscale plugin on Home Assistant which creates a free VPN and I simply enable my Tailscale on my phone while I'm away and now I can receive notifications as if I was at home.